collections / special projects

 IN THE CLOUDS

-Inspired by the colours and shapes found in the sky, this new landscape series will be on display at Pinchman's Cafe & Artisan Bakery (2037 Long Lake Road, Sudbury) begining early September.
+Inspired by the colours and shapes found in the sky, this new landscape series will be on display at Pinchman's Cafe & Artisan Bakery (2037 Long Lake Road, Sudbury) from September to December 2018.

 AMONG THE TREES